vadmus/py4dstem_converter_ser_to_datacube/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE.txt file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.